Schum2137/Game-Tweaks-on-Linux/README.md

 ## 📌 Notes

-- All this is being tested under CachyOS with an RX 9070 XT.
+- All this is being tested under CachyOS with the RX 9070 XT.

 ## 🔧 Game Fixes